nharleytran/flashcard-pomodoro/README.md

 Click on the link generated to view the webapp

-There might be some issue with if you dont have the same dependencies, so feel free to run yarn install/ npm install In case Gradescope does not have receive all the files (for some reason), please download from gitHub: https://github.com/cs421sp23-homework/flashcards-nharleytran.git
+There might be some issue with if you dont have the same dependencies, so feel free to run yarn install/ npm install In case Gradescope did not receive all the files, please download from gitHub: https://github.com/cs421sp23-homework/flashcards-nharleytran.git

 ## Infromation about the Flashcard App: ##